diyag0809/commodity-positioning-signals/README.md

 | Crude Oil | 0.011 | 0.762 | 0.002 | 0.957 |
 | Gold | -0.043 | 0.177 | -0.086 | 0.007 |

 Nothing shows up at 1 week for any commodity.
-At 4 weeks, Corn and Gold both clear the standard p < 0.05 threshold.
-Natural Gas and Crude don't come close at either horizon.
+At 4 weeks, Corn clears the standard p < 0.05 threshold.
+Natural Gas, Gold and Crude don't come close at either horizon.

 ### Walk-forward split (Corn and Gold, 4-week horizon)